System Design Space

 hard

-In real engineering work, it helps you see a platform as a sequence of controlled steps: what to centralize, what to leave to domains, how to survive migration debt, and where shared capability ends and local team freedom begins.
+In real engineering work, it helps you see a platform as a sequence of controlled steps: what to centralize, what to leave to domains, how to survive migration debt, and where shared platform capabilities end and local team freedom begins.

-In interviews and architecture discussions, it is especially useful when you need to talk not only about the target state, but also about the cost of getting there: ownership splits, change management, and accumulated architectural debt.
+In interviews and architecture discussions, it is especially useful when you need to discuss not only the target state, but also the cost of getting there: responsibility boundaries, change management, and accumulated architectural debt.

 Practical value of this chapter